Large-Raccoon/LW-Score-Tracker/README.md

            * tha = Thai
           - You can download more from: https://github.com/tesseract-ocr/tessdata_best.
 Be sure to add any traineddata you download to your tessdata folder.

-      - If using auto mode: Configure your ADB settings.
-Skip if not.
+      - If using auto mode: Configure your ADB settings:
         ```
         "ADB": {
             "Enabled": 1,                    <-- If using PC client to manually capture screenshots, set this to 0.